 You get the picture.

-If you do not have bipolar, this may sound like a crazy over-exaggeration, but I assure you, it is not.
+If you don’t have bipolar, this may sound like a crazy over-exaggeration, but I assure you, it is not.
 That’s why you need to understand a Bipolar translator is sometimes needed.

 This is the very real struggle that those of us with bipolar struggle with every day.
 This is why we sometimes get a blank look on our face and take a moment to respond after you say something.
 And this is why we sometimes just turn and walk away without saying anything.